 The education provider seeking accreditation pays the direct cost of the assessment.
 Most costs are related to the work of any expert AMC group such an accreditation team including AMC staff.
-The cost includes a fee of 15% of the total assessment visit cost to contribute to the costs incurred by the AMC in making the accreditation decision and ongoing monitoring and review of progress reports and reports on accreditation conditions.
+The cost includes a fee of 15% of the total assessment visit cost to contribute to the costs incurred by the AMC in making the accreditation decision and ongoing review of monitoring submissions and reports on accreditation conditions.